-I. Proposed projects with an implementation timeline longer than 24 months will not be considered for funding.

-- II.
-Proposed projects requesting an award amount less than the minimum or higher than the maximum range will not be considered. - III.
+- I. Proposed projects with an implementation timeline longer than 24 months will not be considered for funding. - II.
+Proposed projects requesting an award higher than the maximum range will not be considered. - III.
 Applicants must be affiliated with a non-profit or for-profit organization.
-Projects from individuals will not be considered. - IV.
+Projects from individuals will not be considered.

+IV.
 Proposals must be complete upon submittal.
 No addenda will be accepted after the deadline has passed.